Regime identification and control of extremes in the non-autonomous Lorenz model with chaos and intransitivity: Results

 \subsection{LLE-based Control Result}

 In Fig 1, we illustrate the L84 trajectory under four different forcings representing four seasons.
-In the natural runs, larger forcing values (winter-like conditions) produce stronger and more frequent excursions into high eddy amplitude regimes, as indicated by repeated threshold crossings ($|Y|+|Z| > 2.4$).
+In the natural runs, larger forcing values (winter-like conditions) produce stronger and more frequent excursions into high eddy amplitude regimes, as indicated by repeated threshold crossings.
+To characterize such extremes, we define the threshold as the 90th percentile of $|Y|+|Z|$, which in our simulations corresponds to an LLE of approximately $2.4$.
 Under LLE-based control, trajectories remain confined within the threshold of high eddy regime, which indicates effective suppression of dangerous eddy growth across all seasonal backgrounds.
 The color progression highlights how control modifies the temporal evolution, reducing transitions into extreme states while preserving the intrinsic oscillatory variability of the system.
 These results show that LLE-based control can limit the amplification of instabilities into extreme eddy events, providing evidence that small, targeted perturbations can robustly regulate the L84 system across a range of seasonal forcing values.